 Most articles about technical debt are pretty much theory only with lots of interesting graphs.
 The big problem with those articles: its worth 0 without knowing how to practically implement any of it into your development operations.
 I’m going to give you a hands-on approach on how to manage technical debt so you can improve your product delivery (5 minute read).

-If you aren’t sure what technical debt actually is, read ‘What is technical debt?‘ first.
+If you’re not clear on technical debt is, please read ‘What is technical debt?‘

 Why is this important?

 The answer is simple: technical debt creates trouble, more debt can become deadly (for smaller companies).
 Technical debt is responsible for most technical trouble in every software product.
 It eventually creates a failing and product of bad performance.
 Building any new features is painful, slow and creates a lot of conflict (usually with management not understanding why it’s taking so long to build).

 Competition is fierce: a less performing product means losing business to your competitor!
 Technical debt can become a silent killer of your company revenue.

 What you will learn

 How to monitor and trace technical debt because managing debt you can’t see is obviously not going to work.